opus-research/jgit/Documentation/technical/reftable.md

 it's a time-space tradeoff in both file size, and reader memory.
 Increasing the block size in the writer decreases the index size.

-Unlike ref blocks, the index block is not padded.
+When object blocks are present the ref index block is padded with `padding` to maintain alignment for the next block.
+No padding is necessary if log blocks or the file trailer follows the ref index.

 #### index record